-The Erasmus Mundus Master’s in Journalism, Media and Globalisation welcomes applications from graduate students around the world.
+The Erasmus Mundus Scholarship in Journalism, Media and Globalization welcome applications from graduate students worldwide.
 You can apply for an Erasmus Mundus scholarship, or as a self-funded student.

 Offered annually?
 Yes

 To be taken at (country): A consortium of eight universities from Europe, North and South America, and Australia run the Erasmus Mundus Journalism Master’s.